Loose (Crazy Horse album)

-Loose is a 1972 album by the rock band Crazy Horse, the follow-up to their self-titled debut.
+Loose is the second studio album by the American rock band Crazy Horse, the follow-up to their self-titled debut.
+It was released in January 1972.
 It marked the departure of founding guitarist Danny Whitten, as well as Jack Nitzsche and Nils Lofgren.
 In their place for this album were George Whitsell and Greg Leroy on guitars, and John Blanton on organ.